kwahoo2/Mortar/README.md

 import mortartest
 mortartest.move_stepper_to(50, 0) # move first (0) stepper 50 steps forward, ALT stepper is 0, AZI is 1
 ```
-## WiringPi legacy brach

-wiringpi-legacy branch contains a deprecated implementation using WiringPi instead of pigpio.
-That brach supports full-step operation only.

 ## License